 I’m a deep believer in the importance of doing our own personal work of healing as a social responsibility and as a gesture of deep care, not just for ourselves and those close to us, but for all those we share the planet with – and those yet to come.

-Optimise Coaching – 1 year program – current.
+Heroic Coaching – 1 year program with Brian Johnson, 2022.

 Working with Ancestors and Ancestral Trauma – with Mary Bolingbroke, 2022

-Trauma Series – Working with Activation, Working with Dissociation, Working with Developmental Trauma (CPTSD) – 3 day Workshop with Sarah Nesling, 2022.
+Trauma Series – Working with Activation, Working with Dissociation, Working with Developmental Trauma – with Sarah Nesling, 2022.

-The Biodynamics of Death and Dying – 4 day workshop with Michael Kern, London 2022
+The Biodynamics of Death and Dying – with Michael Kern, London 2022

 G.R.A.C.E.
 Training in Cultivating Compassion-Based Interactions – Roshi Joan Halifax, Upaya Zen Center – 2021